Last updated on October 29th, 2022

-5. This might sound a little bit graphic to some people, but did you know that there is a small town in the Savoie region of France named Pussy.
+5. Did you know that there is a small town in the Savoie region of France named Pussy?
 Anyway, maybe it was called so because of a high population of cats in the area.
 You will never know.

 6. It is a well-known fact that so many people have perished because of love.
 With so much love in the air, the same must be true in France.
 Studies have revealed that this country has the highest number of depressed people; therefore, becoming the world’s most depressed country.

 Flag of France

 7. When a king receives the reign of power, it is expected that he will serve for a very long time.
 But did you know that one of the shortest reigns for a king was in France?
 If you did not know then King Louis XIX’s reign as the leader of France lasted for only 20 minutes.

-8. Sports and games for most people are just means of entertainment.
+8. Sports and games for most people are just a means of entertainment.
 Too many rules kill the fun in many things.
 For this reason, nobody would want a game that has too many rules.
 But in France, there is a traditional ball game called boules that has a 70-page long rule book.